jfhbrook/jfhbrook/README.md

 # hello yes this is Josh 👋

 Hi!
 I'm a staff engineer.
+I live in Alaska.
 My pronouns are he/him.

 ## Where to Find Me